HugoCornelis/workflow-automation-engine/README.md

 ## `workflow` Applications

-`workflow` engine configurations, applications and libraries are typically developed in Python and are used for:
+`workflow` engine configurations, applications and libraries are typically developed in Python, can be commercialized, and are used license aware bridging between Open Source Software and closed source software.
+Typical applications include:

 - IT network and infrastructure administration: Automate the IT administration tasks such as monitoring remote machines and never